-Like most teachers, I’m constantly on the hunt for engaging ways to help students become more confident, effective, and critical readers.
 Sometimes, I even go “old-school” and have my students read passages out loud in class…but reading out loud isn’t always motivating for students.

 Fun Chair

-All you need for this read aloud activity is a circle of chairs and one really fun chair.
+All you need for this read-aloud activity is a circle of chairs and one really fun chair.
 In my classroom, the fun chair can be the famous “orange chair” that doubles as my favorite homework motivator, my comfy teacher chair, an Adirondack chair, or any other unusual chair I can find.
 Of course, all the students want to sit in the fun chair…and they can…when they read aloud.

 Silly Reading Tasks

 My kids go nuts over the basket of silly reading tasks.
 It’s filled with funny ways to read out loud.
 Everything from “read really slowly” to “read like you’re underwater.”
-I typically bring out the silly reading tasks when students are already familiar with a passage or I want to do a bit of a reread before moving on.
+I typically bring out the silly reading tasks when students are already familiar with a passage, or I want to do a bit of a reread before moving on.
 It’s also super fun to do with small groups or as a choral reading activity.

 Spontaneous Reading

 Oh, this is one of my students’ favorite ways to read out loud in class.
 The first step is to have all students sit on top of their desks with the reading passage in their hands.
-Then, simply explain that you will no longer be directing, selecting, or monitoring the read aloud of the text.
+Then, simply explain that you will no longer be directing, selecting, or monitoring the read-aloud of the text.
 That’s right: The kids are in complete control.

 Explain that once you say “start,” someone–anyone–can start reading.
-Then, when the next person wants to read, he or she should just pipe in.
+Then, when the next person wants to read, they should just pipe in.
 If two or more students start reading at once, they’ll just need to work it out (without any words).
 Typically, one person continues on, and then the next student starts up a bit later.
 It’s a pretty magical way to read.
 I’m always surprised by who reads (usually everyone), how much they read, and how often.
 It’s spontaneous and so fun!

 Mystery Word